bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 39°
-- Drizzle
+- Overcast
-- 62% humidity
+- 64% humidity
 - 9 mph wind
-- 69% cloud cover
+- 91% cloud cover
 - 33 AQI 🟩
 - 0.17 inches of snow and 0.01 inches of rain expected in the next 48 hours